Fokker Dr.I: Design and development

 In February 1917, the Sopwith Triplane began to appear over the Western Front.
 Despite its single Vickers machine gun armament, the Sopwith swiftly proved itself superior to the more heavily armed Albatros fighters then in use by the Luftstreitkräfte.
 In April 1917, Anthony Fokker viewed a captured Sopwith Triplane while visiting Jasta 11.
 Upon his return to the Schwerin factory, Fokker instructed Reinhold Platz to build a triplane, but gave him no further information about the Sopwith design.
-Platz responded with the V.4, a small, rotary-powered triplane with a steel tube fuselage and thick cantilever wings, first developed during Fokker's government-mandated collaboration with Hugo Junkers.
+Platz responded with the V.4, a small, rotary-powered triplane with a steel-tube fuselage and thick cantilever wings, first developed during Fokker's government-mandated collaboration with Hugo Junkers.
 Initial tests revealed that the V.4 had unacceptably high control forces resulting from the use of unbalanced ailerons and elevators.

 Instead of submitting the V.4 for a type test, Fokker produced a revised prototype designated V.5.
 The most notable changes were the introduction of horn-balanced ailerons and elevators, as well as longer-span wings.
 The V.5 also featured interplane struts, which were not necessary from a structural standpoint, but which minimized wing flexing.
-On 14 July 1917, Idflieg issued an order for 20 pre-production aircraft.
+On 14 July 1917, Idflieg issued an order for 20 preproduction aircraft.
 The V.5 prototype, serial 101/17, was tested to destruction at Adlershof on 11 August 1917.